 National Flag of India – Introduction

 The freedom struggle movement is an area that overlaps with both History and Polity.
-Both subjects in UPSC IAS syllabus play a prominent role in UPSC IAS Prelims and Mains exam.
+Both subjects in UPSC syllabus play a prominent role in UPSC IAS Prelims and Mains exam.
 UPSC has asked several questions regarding the National Flag, National Anthem, etc.

 Every year on the 26th of January, we rejoice our Republic Day.
 The Republic Day is celebrated to respect this day on which the Constitution of India came into enforce substituting the Government of India Act of 1935 as the central governing manuscript of India.
 In the year 1930 that the Declaration of Indian Independence acknowledged as Purna Swaraj was declared by the Indian National Congress.
 That is why January 26 is adopted as Republic to commemorate the Purna Swaraj.